-Short Film Fund with Theta Labs
+Short Film Fund with Kodak

 The short film fund allows emerging talent worldwide to test their ideas before embarking on a feature film.